 To promote mutual interest in cultural and environmental issues on a global scale, the University of the Aegean, Greece and Henan University, China as part of an MOU agreement since 2017 and 2019, are announcing the SECOND jointly organized conference on Global issues of Environment & Culture.

-The 2nd Sino-Hellenic International Conference on Environment & Culture
+The 2nd International Conference on Global Issues of Environment & Culture

-The 2nd SHIC on Environment & Culture will take place in Greece sometime in the fall of 2021.
+The 2nd SHIC on Global Issues of Environment & Culture will take place in Delphi, Greece, on the 18-19th of September 2021.
 The conference welcomes contribution on any topics related to the environment and cultures globally.

 Proposed themes can be a trade networks across Eurasia, comparative research, including periods from prehistory to the 15th century AD.
 Mainly we welcome experts on cultures from all over the world.